Rishabhjain486/hello-javascript/GIT_Commands.md

 9. Now we will commit the changes to our repo:
 `git commit -m "message title" -m "description"`
  * The -m means message, and it should specify what and why the changes being commited were made
+ * if there are only modified files and no new created files, we can use a shortcut: `git commit -am "message"` directly after step 6.
+This will add and commit the files via single command
 10. These changes are now saved locally, but still not saved on the github
 11. Now we push these changes on the remote repository:
 `git push origin master`